adamtow/auto-dnd/docs/index.md

 <span id="schedule"></span>
 ### Schedule
 Set the active times when Auto DND will work.
 If you have activated Scheduled Do Not Disturb in iOS, it's a good idea to set Auto DND's schedule to those hours outside of the system's schedule.

+<span id="advanced-start"></span>
+### Advanced Start Time
+If set, DND will be activated for qualifying events up to X minutes before the start of the event.
+For instance, if you have an event scheduled for noon, and the grace period is 10 minutes, DND will be turned on starting at 11:50 am when you run Auto DND via Autocuts.

 <span id="calendars"></span>
 ### Monitored Calendars